-PokerStars PA will likely give new players a $30 free package they can claim by using the bonus code FREE30 on first deposits of $20 or more.
+PokerStars PA is giving new players a $30 free package they can claim by using the bonus code FREE30 on first deposits of $20 or more.

 It includes $20 in cash, $10 within 36 hours and the rest after seven days.
 It also includes five Spin N’ Go tickets valued at $10.

-Meanwhile, there should be another welcome package offer that includes a 100% match of up to $600 on first deposits.
+Meanwhile, another welcome package offers a 100% match of up to $600 on first deposits.
 Players can claim this one using the PokerStars PA bonus code STARS600.
 This bonus clears at a rate of $10 for every 100 VIP Player Points earned, which works out to 55% rakeback.

 In addition, PokerStars runs a rewards program for players, which offers chests of valuable and varying rewards.
 In the end, it adds up to be about 55% rakeback as well.

 New players who sign up for WSOP.com in PA with the WSOP bonus code 10FREE should be entitled to a free $10 cash bonus.

 The WSOP.com rewards program offers players up to 32% rakeback.

 The site, 888 Poker, in PA, should provide up to 80% rakeback as a part of its rewards program.